johanbluecreek/ryck/README.md

 # ryck

-Wanna try out watching some twitch streamers without any effort?
-You are in the right place.
+You go onto [twitch.tv](https://twitch.tv/), your usual streamers are not there, or you have not found one you like yet, you keep on aimlessly clicking to find the one streamer to waste your time on.
+Not any more! `ryck.py` aims to automate this process for you!
+Run it, and streams will start flowing!
+With the press of a single key you go to the next.

+This project is still in the early stages, so not all features have yet been implemented.

 ## Usage

-I'm unsure of the accurate way to bundle twitch API client-IDs, so for now you have to get one yourself.
-So start off heading over to [dev.twitch.tv](https://dev.twitch.tv/), register an account, press after that find a 'Register an App'-button, and fill in name for you app with whatever and the redirect-URI with `https://twitchapps.com/tokengen/` (which [this repo]() suggests ¯\\_(ツ)_/¯), then find your `Client-ID` and paste it into a file `client_id.txt` in the same folder as `ryck.py` is in.

-At this stage, which is past the stage of seeing-that-this-was-way-too-much-effort-and-abandoning-this-project-forever, you are(/would be) done, and
+There is basically nothing to do but to run the script at this point

 ```
 $ ./ryck.py
 ```

-will start playing twitch streams from 'IRL' with the english language.
+which will start playing all currently live twitch streams under 'IRL' with the English language.
 This is all hard-coded, so change the code if you wanna change those defaults.

 ## Todo/feature wish-list